SASC logo SASC logo SASC logo

 (*) Parent referees are provided on-field training by SASC before the season starts.
 The following documents provide a guide to what to do.

-Parent Referee Guide Overview of how to referee a 3v3 or 4v4 game
+Parent Referee Guide Overview of how to referee a U6 game

 U6 Laws Laws of the game for U6